 Extreme programming encourages an “all for one and one for all” mentality.
 Each person on the team, regardless of hierarchy, is respected for their contributions.
 The team respects the opinions of the customers and vice versa.

 Team members adapt to changes as they arise and take responsibility for their work.
 They tell the truth about their progress—there are no “white lies” or excuses for failure to make people feel better.
 They value teamwork over ego and are always looking out for what's best for the team.

 Don Wells published the first XP rules in 1999 to counter claims that extreme programming doesn’t support activities that are necessary to software development, such as planning, managing, and designing.
 From planning to testing the software, follow these basic steps for each iteration.

 This stage is where the UX magic happens.
 Rather than a lengthy requirements document, the customer writes user stories, which define the functionality the customer would like to see, along with the business value and priority of each of those features.
-User stories don’t need to be exhaustive or overly technical—they only need to provide enough detail to help the team determine how long it’ll take to implement those features.
+User stories don’t need to be overly technical as they only need to provide enough detail to help the team determine the timeframe to implement those features.

 With Lucidchart, customers can create a basic flowchart and easily record and share the desired functionality.

 From there, the team creates a release schedule and divides the project into iterations (one to three weeks long).
 Project managers might want to create a timeline or a simplified Gantt chart to share the schedule with the team.